 - Make the document "active" by doing any of the following:

-- Click its <Document Name> in the DOCUMENTS section.
+- Click the <Document Name> in the DOCUMENTS section.

 - Scroll through its pages.

-- Click anywhere on it in the Designer section.
+- Click anywhere in the document in the Designer section.

 - Zoom in or Zoom out of the document.

-- Go to Page: Enables you to go to the next or previous page, or to a specific page number.
+- Page Number: Click the page number to go to the previous or next page, or to a specific page number.

-- Clear All: Removes all fields from the active document.
+- Clear All: Removes all fields from the active document, if fields have been added.

 - Clicking a field will open the Field Settings pane, which displays the field's modifiable properties.

-By default, during a Signing Ceremony all recipients can view all documents in a transaction.
+By default, during a Signer Experience all recipients can view all documents in a transaction.

-The Document Visibility feature provides greater flexibility by enabling senders to control which recipients can view specific documents in a transaction during a Signing Ceremony.
+The Document Visibility feature provides greater flexibility by enabling senders to control which recipients can view specific documents in a transaction during a Signer Experience.

 This can save recipients from having to process documents they don’t need to see, and it can ensure that documents with sensitive information are viewed only by their intended recipients.